 Daggers, light armor, crit accessories.

 - Primary weapon: item:crystal-knives are the S-tier dagger pick at 55 base damage with Venomous Blades, Vicious, Health Leech, Renewal, and a second Vicious.
-Update 8 and Patch 13 confirm them as the best overall dagger.
+Update 8 confirms them as the best overall dagger.
 If Crystal Knives have not dropped yet, item:sandstorm-swiftblades at 60 base damage with triple Vicious for the 60% backstab bonus is the cleanest A-tier alternative.

 - Burst alternative: item:oath-breaker at 84 base damage carries a fire damage roll that pairs with the Bloodfeather Chest +25 Fire bonus.
 Run it if you want the highest single-hit number.